Davide Lanzafame

-Davide Lanzafame ([ˈdaːvide lantsaˈfaːme]; born 9 February 1987) is an Italian former professional footballer who played as a striker or right winger.
+Davide Lanzafame ([ˈdaːvide lantsaˈfaːme]; born 9 February 1987) is an Italian football coach and former professional player, who played as a striker or right winger.
+He is in charge of Eccellenza amateurs Borgaro.

-Club career
+Playing career

 Juventus

 Lanzafame, born in Turin to a Catanese father and a Piedmontese mother, grew up in the Juventus youth team and had been part of the Juventus youth side, competing in competitions such as Campionato Nazionale Primavera until 2006, before making his senior team debut for Juve during their 2006–07 season in Serie B campaign.
-Italy Under-21 boss Pierluigi Casiraghi called him up for the 2008 Toulon Tournament and listed him as a reserve for the Olympics that summer.
+Italy Under-21 boss Pierluigi Casiraghi called him up for the 2008 Toulon Tournament and listed him as a reserve player for the Olympics that summer.

-A.S.
 Bari

-Ahead of the 2007–08 Serie A season, Juventus loaned Lanzafame to Serie B side, A.S.
-Bari.
-Lanzafame endured a highly successful loan spell in which he made 37 league appearances, scoring 10 goals.
+Ahead of the 2007–08 Serie A season, Juventus loaned Lanzafame to Serie B side Bari.
+Lanzafame endured a highly successful loan spell in which he made 37 league appearances, scoring ten goals.
 In April 2008, coach Antonio Conte compared him to Cristiano Ronaldo, stating that he has the possibility and potential to reach similar levels in his football and quoting "Lanzafame has improved tactically” to La Gazzetta dello Sport.
-“He is explosive, he sniffs the goal, and imposes his speed outside the area.
+“He is explosive; he sniffs the goal and imposes his speed outside the area.
 If he improves and learns he can become like Cristiano Ronaldo."
 Lanzafame returned to Turin on 30 June 2008.